skochar1/IntroML/README.md

-# IntroML
+# Iowa Home Data Analysis
 Code I wrote to learn basic and intermediate machine learning skills.
 I trained and validated a model for Iowa home sale prices predictions.
+I also created a pipeline for this model.

 The steps to building and using a model are: